ryan-mcclue/unsw/comp3411/week4.md

 - decision tree:
-  ockham's razor means we want a smaller tree, i.e. fewer attributes parsimony is unwillingness to use resources low entropy means an attribute classifies into smaller number of groups; binary being best so, a low entropy attribute would give us little information huffman encoding assigns higher frequency symbols short symbols and vice versa entropy can be thought of the average number of bits used per symbol for a huffman encoding scheme Laplace error used to give some value to a 0 probability If Laplace error of child exceeds parent, then prune child
+  ockham's razor means we want a smaller tree, i.e. fewer attributes parsimony is unwillingness to use resources information entropy is how much variance data has information gain is how much entropy removed huffman encoding assigns higher frequency symbols short symbols and vice versa entropy can be thought of the average number of bits used per symbol for a huffman encoding scheme

+H(s); entropy of set with 2 classes, e.g. hired/not-hired  = -(a/Nlog(a/N) + b/Nlog(b/N))
+a:instances of class a
+b:instances of class b
+N:instances in set

+So, height attribute has tall and short (each of which fall into set classes) H(S, height) = (a/N)H(S, 'short') + (b/N)H(S, 'tall') InfoGain(height) = H(S) - H(S, height)
+Now, iteratively select each attribute with highest information gain as root node for decision tree

+Laplace error used to give some value to a 0 probability If the combined Laplace error of child nodes exceeds Laplace error of parent, then prune children Laplace error = 1 - (n + 1)/(N + k)
+N = total number
+n = majority class
+k = number of classes
+Typically tree node will be [10, 5]; 10 instances in majority class a, 5 instances in class b

 - neural network etc.
 - can have pre/post-processing and over fitting issues unsupervised unlabelled: